Story by Jaclyn Truss, Photos by Sergio David Spadavecchia

 Later, Bill arranges for us to head to Harbour Islands in search of narwhal, bowhead, orca and polar bears, which are not uncommon along these shorelines.
 After an hour, our captain Paul circles a small island, and we step ashore and climb a nearby hill.
 Down the far side, at the centre of the island, is a verdant pond-filled valley speckled with wild flowers.
 We watch the sun begin its achingly slow descent, and gaze out across the bay, dotted with islands, spectacularly unspoiled.
 A part of Team Outpost would forever remain on that island, in Repulse and Rankin Inlet—indeed, in all of The Kivalliq.

-Jaclyn Truss was part of Team Outpost for our opXpeditions Nunavut.
-This article first appeared in Outpost magazine in 2013.
+- Jaclyn Truss was part of Team Outpost for our opXpeditions Nunavut.
+This article first appeared in Outpost magazine.